bblfsh/documentation/user/getting-started.md

 INFO[0000] starting gRPC server
 ```

+### Setting maximum message size

+If a customized [gRPC](https://grpc.io) message size is needed, you can use the command flag option `--max-message-size`.
+By default  [gRPC](https://grpc.io) uses 4MB as the upper limit, but you can override it:

+    docker run --privileged -p 9432:9432 --name bblfsh bblfsh/server:  --max-message-size=100

+or running the Babelfish Server in local:

+    sudo bblfsh server --max-message-size=100

+The number given to the `--max-message-size` option represents the size in MB, and it defines the limit for both directions: send and receive.

 ## Babelfish Tools

 Babelfish Tols provide some language analysis tools on top of Babelfish.
 You can